ctcq/ctcq.de/README.md

 This is the sourcecode for the frontend of my homepage: [ctcq.de](https://ctcq.de)

-I'm always happy to receive feedback.
+I'm always happy to receive feedback...